 Although a harmonised marital status variable has not yet been created, you can use the variables bw_mastat and w_mastat_dv, which both contain the categories you are interested in, to create your own.
 You will then be able to calculate changes in this new variable between waves.

-#3 Updated by Lydia Palumbo 7 months ago
+#3 Updated by Lydia Palumbo about 2 years ago

 Thank you for your answer.